Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

 3. ``scripts.txt``: All js files must be listed in the correct order here.
 4. ``themes/default/style.css``.
 Module specific style can be placed here.
 You can use our _base.scss file to use functions and variables from the main style.

-When opening Group-Office you should see "Music" in the start menu.
+When opening GroupOffice you should see "Music" in the start menu.
 When opening it shows "Hello world".

 Entities